Glad you approved of the book - and welcome to the pedants' club.

 I remember the laborious way I was taught English Grammar over fifty years ago and the Apostrophe was always a mine field.

-My adult son having never been taught English Grammar enquired as to when he should use the apostrophe and I found your fantastically helpful web site.
+My adult son having never been taught English Grammar enquired as to when he should use the apostrophe and I found your fantastically helpful method.

 Thank you so much for your simple and kindly explanation.